destroyer-art/full-stack-dev-2024/task_description.md

-# Please use this file to provide any suggestions and improvements you would make to the data storage and the display paltform
+# Provide a brief overview of your approach.

+# Provide instructions on how to set up and run the project locally.

+# Provide any assumptions or decisions you made while implementing the task.

+# Provide any suggestions or recommendations for how you would expand on this functionality further.